Chart Color Schemes

 Bexley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bexley's population shows high cultural diversity, with 45.2% born overseas and 59.2% speaking a language other than English at home.
-Christianity is the predominant religion in Bexley, comprising 54.9%.
-Islam is overrepresented compared to Greater Sydney, making up 17.7%, significantly higher than the regional average of 10.3%.
+Bexley has a high level of cultural diversity, with 45.2% of its population born overseas and 59.2% speaking a language other than English at home.
+Christianity is the main religion in Bexley, comprising 54.9% of people.
+Islam is overrepresented in Bexley, making up 17.7% compared to the Greater Sydney average of 6.8%.

 Frequently Asked Questions - Diversity